| FOUNDERS

 simply through the learning and repetition of the authors' lines with the added

 decoration of the directors' business.
+No

 discussion of the Stanislavski system in America should be regarded as "safe"